Skip to main content

 Here is the transcript-to-cited-answer workflow:

-2. Ask a specific, grounded question instead of "summarize this meeting."
-For example: What did we commit to delivering by the end of the month, and who owns each item?
+2. Ask one clear question.
+For example: What did we promise to deliver by the end of the month, and who owns each item?

 Apply the same pattern to a meeting transcript once it has finished processing as a source.